 Map of Apocalyptic Consciousness

 My map of apocalyptic consciousness utilizes a series of simple mandalas.
-It is not meant to be ‘the way it is’ but one way to look at it.
-All things begin and end in Mystery, and this map is no different.
+All things begin and end in Mystery, and this map is no different: It is not ‘the way it is’ but one way to look at some of the territory.

 At the center of, and underlying everything, is a Great Mystery.
-When one reaches the end of opinions, beliefs, knowledge and conditioned answers, and stands finally and fully in ‘don’t know,’ there is a Mystery to life that the conceptual mind cannot comprehend.
-The conceptual mind loves to give it names, but name-giving doesn’t result in intimacy with it.
-It just gives word-and-thought-using life forms a name to call the unnameable and unexplainable, that which by its very nature must be too vast for the conceptual mind to hold.
+When one reaches the end of opinions, beliefs, knowledge and conditioned answers, and stands finally and fully in the awe of ‘don’t know,’ there is a Mystery at the center of life, underlying everything.
+The thinking mind cannot comprehend it, though it loves to give it names.
+Names don’t explain or give true knowledge, or gnosis.
+It just gives word-and-thought-using life forms a name to call the unnameable and unexplainable, that which by its very nature must be too vast for the human mind to hold.

 In the Qur’an, Allah puts it this way, “I’m a hidden treasure; I wanted to be known.
 I created the cosmos so that I might be known.”